 Medical coding is the heart of the healthcare industry.
 It keeps doctors and nurses on track and organized, and shows in clear terms a patient’s medical history.
 One slip-up with an improper code could be big trouble for a patient.
 You wouldn’t want to mistakenly code a lymphoma (cancer) for lipoma (benign fatty tumor) because you didn’t know the difference.
 This is just one example of why it is essential for a person with a medical coding job to have a sound understanding of medical terminology, anatomy, physiology and pharmacology.

-When you study in MTI College’s Medical Billing and Coding certification program, you learn the important skills you need to work as a healthcare professional – including the basics of anatomy and physiology.
+When you study in the Medical Billing and Coding certification program at Campus, formerly known as MTI College, you learn the important skills you need to work as a healthcare professional – including the basics of anatomy and physiology.
 A requirement for a medical coding job is receiving an ICD-10-CM/PCS certification.
 Here’s why you need to have a basic medical background.

 ICD-10 universally classifies and codes all diagnoses, symptoms and medical procedures.
 The International Classification of Diseases, Tenth Revision (ICD-10), is an organized way of telling the entire story of a patient’s care and encounter with a doctor and/or hospital.
 According to the World Health Organization, which created the ICD in 1948, it is the gold standard for reporting diseases and health conditions.
 The universally accepted codes that you, as a medical coder, use make it easy to share and compare patient medical information among various hospitals, regions and providers.
 They also ensure that the procedure that is billed makes sense with the diagnosis.
 For example, if you code a bee sting diagnosis as a justification for an x-ray, it’s likely the claim would be rejected.
 You don’t want a clerical error on your part to result in patient harm.
 If you indicate that a patient with a known allergy to penicillin received that drug for an infection rather than Bactrim, it could prove disastrous.